 BeagleBone Black UARTs

 Unlike the BeagleBone White, the BeagleBone Black has no built-in serial to USB connection.
 This was one of the several cost saving measures taken in order to get the per-unit price down to $45 USD.
 The serial debug interface available at J1 is setup to allow the use of an FTDI TTL-232R-3V3 3.3V serial to USB adapter (Figure 1).
-An FTDI 3.3V knock-off is available from Amazon, and I found it to work just as well.
-The unit cost me $18 plus $5 shipping.
-As I thought about it, using the UARTs from another BeagleBone Black would have served the same purpose for only ~$20 more (Figure 2).
+An FTDI 3.3V knock-off is available from Amazon, and works well for this application.
+The unit cost is $19 with free Prime shipping.
+Using the UARTs from another BeagleBone Black would have served the same purpose for only ~$20 more (Figure 2).
 Also note that, depending on the use case, the BeagleBone Black can also monitor its own serial debug port via one of the other UART ports.

 Figure 1 – BeagleBone Black with an FTDI TTL-232R-3V3 3.3V serial to USB attached to J1

 /dev/ttyO0 active by default.
 To enable the other UARTs, we could either modify this file or create an overlay (.dtbo) file to adjust this behavior at runtime.
 I opted to go with the .dtbo overlay approach.
 The compiled files and their proper application are noted in the section below.